 I'm not trying to dodge your question, but the answer really depends on what the database stores and what the application is doing with that data.
 If, for example, the database stores payment information, you're going to run up against requirement 1.3.7, which requires the database to be in an "internal network zone" rather than your DMZ.

 If the database doesn't contain data of a sensitive nature, then the primary issue is whether the connectivity into the DMZ breaks your segregation model.
 Realistically, this is going to depend on the specifics of what you're doing and what other controls you have in place.
-The guidance provided by the DSS (page 5) in the section on scoping makes it clear that evaluation of particular segmentation methodologies
+The guidance provided by the DSS (page 5) in the section on scoping makes it clear that evaluation of particular segmentation methodologies is discretionary.

 My advice?
 If you're going through an assessment, make this one of the first things you discuss with your QSA.
 Provide a document that outlines your rationale for why you think the segmentation is intact despite the connectivity to the database (provided that you think it is).
 Your QSA will tell you pretty quickly if he or she doesn't agree.